ba-st/Winter/README.md

 - Download the latest [Pharo 32](https://get.pharo.org/) or [64 bits VM](https://get.pharo.org/64/).
 - Download a ready to use image from the [release page](https://github.com/ba-st/Winter/releases/latest)
 - Explore the [documentation](docs/)

+## Examples

+To find some premade examples visit <a href="https://github.com/apiorno/Winter-Examples">Winter Examples</a>

 ## Installation